dagster-io/dagster/examples/use_case_repository/use_case_repository/guides/copy-csv-to-snowflake.md

 tags: ["snowflake", "csv"]
 ---

-# Loading a CSV File to a Snowflake
+# Loading a CSV File to Snowflake

 Learn to load a CSV file into a Snowflake table using Dagster by making use of the `COPY INTO` query.